In these Conditions:

 (a) give to us, if requested, proof of identity, and

-(b) pay to us the total amount due in cash or in such other way as is agreed by us.
+(b) pay to us the total amount due by Bank Transfer or in such other way as is agreed by us;

 (2) Any payments by you to us may be applied by us towards any sums owing from you to us on any account whatever without regard to any directions of you or your agent, whether express or implied.